-Quality of the project team and the cooperation arrangements (maximum 25 points) Configuration: the composition of the partnership is in line with the project objectives, bringing together as relevant the expertise and competences required in skills identification and anticipation, skills supply, and skills policy issues more generally.
-The participation of European and/or national social partners with a clear attribution of a role to identify and anticipate skills needs in the given sector is highly relevant.
+Quality of the project team and the cooperation arrangements (maximum 25 points)

+- Configuration: the composition of the partnership is in line with the project objectives, bringing together as relevant the expertise and competences required for implementing planned activities.
 The representativeness and expertise of the partners in the sector concerned and at European level is convincingly demonstrated.
-The spread and representativeness of relevant partners over the Programme Countries involved in the Alliance should be such that the Alliance has high potential for impact in several of the countries covered by the Alliance (e.g. through the participation of a European sector organisation or European social partners); Commitment: the distribution of responsibilities and tasks is clear, appropriate, and demonstrates the commitment and active contribution of all participating organisations in relation to their specific expertise and capacity; Tasks: the coordinator shows high quality management and coordination of transnational networks and leadership in complex environment.
-Individual tasks are allocated on the basis of the specific know-how of each partner; Collaboration/Team spirit: an effective mechanism is proposed to ensure a good coordination, decision-making and communication between the par- ticipating organisations, participants and any other relevant stakeholder; Involvement of Partner Countries: if applicable, the involvement of a participating organisation from a Partner Country brings an essential added value to the project (if this condition is not fulfilled, the project will not be considered for selection).
-Exploitation: the proposal demonstrates how the outcomes of the Alliance will be used by the partners and other stakeholders.
-It provides means to measure exploitation within project lifetime and after; Dissemination: the proposal provides a clear plan for the dissemination of results, and includes appropriate activities, tools and channels to ensure that the results and benefits will be spread effectively to the stakeholders and non-participating audience within and after the project's lifetime; Impact and dissemination (maximum 20 points) Impact: the proposal shows societal and economic relevance and outreach.
-It is likely to significantly increase partners' capacity to implement relevant training in the European context.
-It also provides pertinent measures to monitor progress and assess the expected impact (short- and long-term); Open access: If relevant, the proposal describes how the materials, documents and media produced will be made freely available and promoted through open licences and does not contain disproportionate limitations; Sustainability: the proposal includes appropriate measures and resources to ensure that the results and benefits achieved by the Alliance will be sus- tained beyond the project lifetime. (i.e. how the information on future skills needs can be addressed in the sector through training provision and curriculum design.
-This could be VET-based (Lot 2) or other training.
-The proposal explains how and with which resources (other than EU funds) this will be done.
+The partners combine systemic and sector-related information with a solid knowledge of skills needs and training practices in their economic sector.
+The participation of European social partners and/or national social partners in the countries covered by the Alliance with a clear attribution of a role.
+The spread and representativeness of relevant partners over the Programme Countries involved in the Alliance should be such that the Alliance has high implementation capacity in the countries covered by the Alliance (e.g. through the participation of a European sector organisation or European social partners).
+If the proposal also involves bodies with regulatory function in VET it will be considered highly relevant; - Commitment: the distribution of responsibilities and tasks is clear, appropriate, and demonstrates the commitment and active contribution of all participating organisations in relation to their specific expertise and capacity; - Tasks: the coordinator shows high quality management and coordination of transnational networks and leadership in complex environment.
+Individual tasks are allocated on the basis of the specific know-how of each partner; - Collaboration/Team spirit: an effective mechanism is proposed to ensure a good coordination, decision-making and communication between the participating organisations, participants and any other relevant stakeholder. - Exploitation: the proposal demonstrates how the outcomes of the Alliance will be used by the partners and other stakeholders.
+It provides means to measure exploitation within project lifetime and after; - Dissemination: the proposal provides a clear plan for the dissemination of results, and includes appropriate activities, tools and channels to ensure that the results and benefits will be spread effectively to the stakeholders: policy makers, guidance professionals, enterprises and young learners in compulsory education concerning occupations with high labour market demand or new business creation potential; within and after the project's lifetime; the proposal indicates which partners will be responsible for dissemination and demonstrates the relevant experience that they have in dissemination activities;

+- Impact: the proposal shows societal and economic relevance and outreach.
+It includes partners with a significant role in the sector concerned including in education and training.
+It includes measures as well as targets and indicators to monitor progress and assess the expected impact (short- and long-term); if bodies with regulatory function (in particular on qualifications) are convincingly involved to ensure recognition or certification of the training content the proposal is highly relevant.
+If a European sectoral umbrella organisation representing either social partners or the sector concerned is a full partner, the proposal is highly relevant.
+If economic development agencies and organisations involved in local/regional innovation ecosystems are full partners, the proposal is highly relevant. - Open access135: If relevant, the proposal describes how the materials, documents and media produced will be made freely available and promoted through open licences136 and does not contain disproportionate limitations; - Sustainability: the proposal explains how the pilot Platforms of Vocational Excellence will be rolled out and further developed.
+The proposal includes appropriate measures and the identification of financial resources (European, national and private) to ensure that the results and benefits achieved by the Alliance will have a long-term sustainability